Hawarden, Saskatchewan

-Hawarden was named after Hawarden Castle in Flintshire, Wales, the country home of British politician and four-time prime ministerWilliam Gladstone.
+Hawarden was named after Hawarden Castle in Flintshire, Wales, the country home of British politician and four-time prime minister William Gladstone.

 The village contains a post office, the Hawarden Hall, a playground and a bar.
-Throughout the years, it has contained an elementary school, Perry Industries, indoor skating rink, bank, gas pumps, arcade, two churches, two convenience stores (including KC's Lucky Dollar and Jack & Mary's), surplus store, four grain elevators and a café.
+Throughout the years, it has contained an elementary school, Perry Industries, indoor skating rink, bank, gas pumps, arcade, two churches, two convenience stores, surplus store, four grain elevators, and a café.

 History

 Hawarden incorporated as a village on July 16, 1909.

-Canadian Bank of Commerce was opened 1909 but burned down on December 12, 1911 along with much of Gladstone Street during a fire.
+Canadian Bank of Commerce was opened 1909 but burned down on December 12, 1911, along with much of Gladstone Street during a fire.
 A new Canadian Bank of Commerce was built in 1922 and is one of only two known existing buildings with the same architectural type in Saskatchewan.

-On July 5th, 1988 a tornado damaged much of the town, uprooting trees and knocking boxcars off the railway.